-In this paper, we focus on the study of a new class of first-order methods for solving AMDPS that involve both \emph{policy evaluation} and policy update steps.
-The framework is also known as the \emph{actor-critic} method in the RL literature, and generalizes the classic policy iteration method.
-Specifically, the actor aims to perform the policy update while the critic is dedicated to evaluating the value associated with the currently generated policy, which also constitutes first-order information of the nonlinear policy optimization problem.
+In this paper, we focus on the study of a new class of first-order methods for solving AMDPs that involves both \emph{policy evaluation} and \emph{policy improvement} steps.
+The framework is also known as the \emph{actor-critic} method in the RL literature, which generalizes the classic policy iteration method.
+Specifically, the actor aims to perform the policy update while the critic is dedicated to evaluating the value associated with the currently generated policy, which constitutes first-order information of the nonlinear policy optimization problem.
 In comparison with the LP method and value-based method, these policy-based first-order methods offer remarkable flexibility for function approximation as well as policy regularization.
-Meanwhile, the model-free framework of policy-based methods naturally accommodates both the generative and the Markovian noise settings.
+Meanwhile, the model-free framework of policy-based methods naturally accommodates both generative and Markovian noise settings.
 Recently, there has been considerable interest in the development and analysis of first-order methods for DMDPs.
-In particular, sublinear convergence guarantees of policy gradient method and its variants are discussed in \citet{agarwal2021theory} and \citet{shani2020adaptive}. \citet{cen2021fast} show that Natural policy gradient (NPG) converges linearly for entropy-regularized DMDPs. \citet{lan2021policy} proposed the policy mirror descent (PMD) method which achieved linear convergence for DMDPs, and ${\cal O}(1/\epsilon)$ (resp., ${\cal O}(1/\epsilon^2)$) sampling complexity for regularized (resp., unregularized) DMDPs.
-Further studies for these types of methods can be found in \citep{khodadadian2021linear,zhan2021policy,lan2022block,xiao2022convergence,li2022homotopic}.
+In particular, sublinear convergence guarantees of policy gradient method and its variants are discussed in \citet{agarwal2021theory} and \citet{shani2020adaptive}. \citet{cen2021fast} showed that natural policy gradient (NPG) converges linearly for entropy-regularized DMDPs. \citet{lan2021policy} proposed the policy mirror descent (PMD) method which achieved linear convergence for DMDPs, and $\widetilde{\cal O}(1/\epsilon)$ (resp., $\widetilde{\cal O}(1/\epsilon^2)$) sample complexity for regularized (resp., unregularized) DMDPs.
+Further studies for these types of methods can be found in \citet{khodadadian2021linear,zhan2021policy,lan2022block,xiao2022convergence,li2022homotopic}.
 Nevertheless, theoretical understanding of policy-based methods for AMDPs remains very limited.
-It is noteworthy that \citet{abbasi2019politex, lazic2021improved} proposed a policy-based method named POLITEX for AMDPs, but their analysis requires restrictive assumptions on the transition kernel and they only establish regret bounds without sample complexities \citep[see early related work][]{bartlett2012regal,auer2008near,ouyang2017learning}.
+It is noteworthy that \citet{abbasi2019politex, lazic2021improved} proposed a policy-based method named POLITEX for AMDPs, but their analysis requires restrictive assumptions on the transition kernel and they only established regret bounds without sample complexities (see early related work \citet{bartlett2012regal,auer2008near,ouyang2017learning}).